 There are currently over 500 Sustainable Energy Communities (SEC’s) across Ireland.
 You can find a full map of the network here: https://www.seai.ie/community-energy/sustainable-energy-communities/join-the-sustainable-ener/index.xml

-We began working with our local mentor a number of months ago and recently secured funding to create an energy masterplan for the town of Athenry, the second stage of the process to become an SEC.
+We began working with our local mentor from SEAI, Orla Nic Suibhne, a number of months ago and recently secured funding to create an energy masterplan for the town of Athenry.
+The award of the tender went to energy consultants ORS.
+Over the next six months we will be working with ORS and the community of Athenry on our energy plan with the first stage a community energy survey which we will distribute shortly.

 This aligns with our long-term vision to build sustainable networks in the town and collectively work towards achieving the UN’s Sustainable Energy Goals by 2030.